CS301-6-FY: DANGEROUS IDEAS: ESSAYS AND MANIFESTOS AS SOCIAL CRITICISM

 Learning and Teaching Methods

-A seminar that will include staff presentations, student-led intellectual discussions.
+Weekly lecture, plus a weekly seminar that will include staff presentations, student-led intellectual discussion.

 100 per cent Coursework Mark